 This 777-300ER has 291 seats — eight first class, 56 business and 227 economy.
 The 56 business class seats are arranged 2-3-2 in two cabins.
-Business class on the A380 upper deck is configured 2-2-2.
 The forward cabin with two rows of seats is the better cabin.

 Korean Air 777-300ER Business Class Seat

 My seat was 8F, an aisle seat in the center section of the second row in the forward business class cabin.
 While I prefer being by a window, the landscape cameras provided good views of takeoff and landing.
 It would be nice if U. S. airlines put exterior-view cameras on their planes.
 Fear of potentially enhanced legal liability maybe deterring the US airlines.
 Still I think the addition of landscape cameras on US carriers would be popular.

 That also means access to the Korean Air first-class lounge at ICN.
 The old Korean Air First Lounge in T1 was rather plain.
 Korean Air has now relocated operations to beautiful Terminal 2 which opened in early 2018 just in time for the Pyeongchang Olympics.
 If the improvements are anything like the improvements to the new Korean Air Prestige Lounge, I’m anxious to see the new Korean Air First Lounge there.

 Before pushing back, the Korean Air flight attendants offered pre-departure beverages and newspapers.

 Takeoff was at 00:20.
 It was estimated that the flying time would be four hours and 40 minutes to travel 2,227 direct-route miles from BKK and ICN.

 Since it was a fairly quick flight, no pajamas were provided.
 The amenities provided at the seat were blanket, pillow, noise-cancelling headset, an eye mask, and slippers.
 There was no amenity kit.